Syndromic craniosynostosis

 • Experienced nurses and physician assistants with experience in these disorders

 What kind of surgery and when to do it depends on each patient’s needs.
-We perform a limited skull surgery to remove closed cranial sutures if skull pressure is high before 6 months of age.
+We perform a limited skull surgery to remove closed cranial sutures if skull pressure is high before six months of age.
 This allows the brain to grow without alleviate pressure and the skull bones to thicken so a definitive open cranial vault expansion can be performed.

 Patients with syndromic craniosynostosis have a much greater risk for developing elevated pressure in the skull than non-syndromic craniosynostosis patients.
-These patients sometimes require an average of 3 or more skull surgeries.
+These patients sometimes require an average of three or more skull surgeries.
 The major risk in young patients is blood loss because of their small size and small circulating blood volume.
 During most surgeries, these patients need blood transfusions.

-At Children’s Health, we typically treat syndromic craniosynostosis patients with their first surgery between 6 months and 1 year of age.
+At Children’s Health, we typically treat syndromic craniosynostosis patients with their first surgery between six months and one year of age.
 However, we operate earlier if there are multiple sutures causing elevated pressure on the brain.
-Surgeries to treat syndromic craniosynostosis include: